Zika - Risk AssessmentFactors health professionals should consider when advising those travelling to Zika virus affected areas

 When trying to ascertain the risk of ZIKV infection at any given destination, the following should also be considered:

-2. Areas of active transmission of ZIKV will vary within a specific country.
-Where specific information exists this will be provided.
+2. Areas of active and significant transmission of ZIKV will vary within a country.
+Where specific information exists this will be provided in our Country Information pages.

-3. In most cases, it will not be possible to identify which specific areas are experiencing active transmission in a particular country.
-In these situations it is prudent to assume that the whole country is affected.
-However, the following factors should be considered and should inform your risk assessment:
+3. In most cases, it will not be possible to identify specific areas within a country which are experiencing a higher or lower risk of transmission.
+In these situations it is prudent to assume that the whole country is high, moderate or low risk depending on what information is available.

-2. These mosquito species will bite both outdoors and indoors and throughout the day (and night) and is most active during mid-morning and late afternoon to dusk.
+These mosquitoes will bite both outdoors and indoors and throughout the day (and night) but are most active during mid-morning and late afternoon to dusk.

 - Favour high humidity and warmth.